 I first became acquainted with them through John Jantch who runs Duct Tape Marketing.
 He announced to his readers that he was doing a course.
 What was interesting is that if you watched the on-air broadcast, you didn’t have to pay.
 You can also view upcoming free classes.

 These are sites that tend to specialize and have fewer courses.
-In most cases, you buy a course and have lifetime access.
+In most cases, you buy a course, but some of them are free.

 Excel With Business